cfn-modules/docs/README.md

 ![cfn-modules](./logo.png)

-Easy going CloudFormation: Modular, production ready, open source.
+Easy-going CloudFormation: Modular, production ready, open source.

 > `cfn-modules` is work in progress.
-Don't use it yet!
+Don't use it in production.
+You can use it for prototyping!

 ## Prerequisites
 * AWS CLI installed ([install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html))